ipld/ipld/docs/schemas/intro/authoring-guide.md

 * `stringjoin`
 * `listpairs`

-More details about these representation strategies, including their various parameters and their representation kinds can be found in [Representations of IPLD Schema Kinds](./representations.md).
+More details about these representation strategies, including the data model kinds the map to, and their various parameters, can be found in the page on [Representations Strategies](../../representations/).

 ## Enums